usabilla/leaderboard/README.md

 # Leaderboard

-This offline game is basically suitable for any game that orders results according to time.
+An offline game basically suitable for any game that orders results according to time.
 A player performs an activity and when the activity is completed player hits space and time is registered.
 We actually had a buzzer that would simulate a space click :)